syncfusion-content/wpf-docs/wpf/PropertyGrid/CustomEditor-support.md

 documentation: ug
 ---

-# CustomEditor Support in WPF PropertyGrid
+# Custom Editor in WPF PropertyGrid

-The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors, to give a good look and feel for the application, use `CustomEditors` or `CategoryEditors`.
-You can make own customized value editor for the properties instead of default value editors by using the [Editor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.editorattribute?view=netframework-4.8) attribute or [CustomEditorCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CustomEditorCollection.html).
+The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control supports several built-in editors, to give a good look and feel for the application, use `CustomEditors`.
+We can make own customized value editor for the properties instead of default value editors by using the [Editor](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.editorattribute?view=netframework-4.8) attribute or [CustomEditorCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~CustomEditorCollection.html).

-## Creating the CustomEditor
+## Creating the Custom Editor

 To create `CustomEditor`, we need to implement `ITypeEditor` interface.
 Here, `SfMaskedEdit` is created with `EmailId` mask as `EmailEditor` and `UpDown` control is created with min, max value as `IntegerEditor`. `EmailEditor` and `IntegerEditor` are the custom editors.